kcjengr/probe_basic/docs_src/source/update_notes.rst

 Overview of updates for LATHE configurations
 --------------------------------------------

-Probe basic lathe received major updates that will require users to make some changes to their configurations in order for probe basic lathe to properly function.
-The lathe user interface had been lagging pretty far behind and is now brought up to the same place as the mill UI in terms of features and functionality.
+Probe Basic Lathe received major updates that will require users to make some changes to their configurations in order for Probe Basic Lathe to properly function.
+The lathe user interface had been lagging pretty far behind and is now brought up to the same level as the mill UI in terms of features and functionality.
 These changes offer a variety of benefits at the cost of some initial configuration editing.
 The layout for lathe has changed slightly to accommodate the configurable functionality.
 Below is a list of changes being rolled out in this update:

 - Updates to Subroutines have been updated to improve functionality and fix bugs.
 It is advised to compare the latest subroutine files with your machine config subroutines for any changes, or copy over the latest subroutine folder if you have not made any edits or customizations to your existing subroutines. the main update comes from using the native linuxcnc on_abort_command rather than msg or debug in the subroutines.
 This will allow the user to edit their on_abort.ngc file to best suit their needs, the bug that this fixes is that the on_abort.ngc now packaged in the subroutines folder has an M2 at the end which will terminate the program and correct issues with Probe Basic being left in an incorrect state.
 Users will need to add the following line to their INI file under the [RS274NGC] section: